Wario: Concept and creation

 The character Foreman Spike, a possible inspiration for Wario, first appeared in the 1985 game Wrecking Crew.
 Spike is a construction foreman who bears a slight resemblance to Wario.
 Game artist Hiroji Kiyotake designed Foreman Spike, whom Kiyotake imagined as "the Bluto to Mario's Popeye".
 Wario's first named appearance occurred in the 1992 game Super Mario Land 2: 6 Golden Coins.
 Wario's design arose from Super Mario Lands design team's distaste for making a game based around someone else's character.
 The creation of Wario allowed them their own character to "symbolize their situation".

-Wario is portrayed as a caricature of Mario: he has a large head and chin; huge muscular arms; a wide, short, slightly obese body; short legs; a large, pointier, zig-zagging mustache; and a bellicose cackle.
-He wears a plumber outfit with a yellow-and-purple color scheme, which is a short-sleeved yellow shirt, purple overalls, and a blue "W" on his hat.
-He also wears green shoes and white gloves with blue "W" symbols.
+Wario was designed to be a malevolent-looking caricature of Mario: he has a large head and cleft chin; thickly muscular arms; a wide, short, slightly obese body; short legs; a large, pointy, zig-zagging mustache with similarly-textured hair; a pointed nose and ears; light blue bags around his eyes; and a bellicose cackle.
+He wears a plumber outfit with a yellow-and-purple color scheme, which is a short-sleeved yellow shirt, purple overalls, and an indigo "W" on his hat.
+He also wears green pointed shoes and white gloves with indigo "W" symbols.
 In his early appearances, Wario wears a yellow, long-sleeved shirt and fuchsia overalls.
+His exact humanoid species is unclear.
 The name "Wario" is a portmanteau of "Mario" and the Japanese adjective warui (悪い), meaning "bad", hence "bad Mario", which is also symbolized by the "W" on his hat (an upside-down "M").
 Wario was planned to be a temporary name, but it proved popular with the staff.
-Waluigi was created to be the tennis partner of Wario in Mario Tennis and early material from Nintendo of Europe portrayed them as brothers, but their relationship has since been ambiguous.
+Waluigi was created to be the tennis partner of Wario in Mario Tennis, and early material from Nintendo of Europe portrayed them as brothers, but their relationship has since been ambiguous.
 When asked whether Wario was a brother to Waluigi in 2008, voice actor Charles Martinet stated that while he did not know, he felt that they were just "two nice, evil guys who found each other".

 Nintendo originally considered making Wario a German character before he developed into an Italian like Mario.
 Wario was intended to be German at one point; German translator Thomas Spindler gave him German lines when he was brought on to voice Wario.
 This part of Wario was eventually dropped; Martinet's Wario voice did not have any German influence.
 During his audition for the part, Martinet was told to speak in a mean-and gruff-sounding tone; he said voicing Wario is a looser task than voicing Mario, whose speaking manner and personality are freer-flowing, rising from the ground and floating into the air, while jealousy is one of Wario's characteristics.